bitcoincashorg/bitcoincash.org/spec/JSON-RPC.md

 #### Arguments

-1. "height"       (numeric, required) The block height to prune up to.
+1. "height"       (`Numeric`, required) The block height to prune up to.
 May be set to a discrete height, or a unix timestamp to prune blocks whose block time is at least 2 hours older than the provided timestamp.
 #### Result

-n    (numeric) Height of the last block pruned.
+n    (`Numeric`) Height of the last block pruned.

 ### verifychain